fusebit/everyauth-express/README.md

 - **Tenant** - A large multi-user system uses a concept of a _tenant_ to identify the larger organization a particular _user_ may belong to.
 For example, your _user_ might be Janet, but the _tenant_ might be Sonicity, a large multinational corporation.
 Generally, _users_ authenticate on behalf of _tenants_, though for single-user environments the _user_ and the _tenant_ might be effectively the same.
 - **Service** - A service is a remote SaaS your users are already using, upon which you would like to act on their behalf.
 For example, your application may modify a HubSpot record, send a message to Slack, or update a Salesforce company on behalf of your application users.
 - **Identity** - The necessary tokens, refresh tokens, or other secrets that are used to authorize API calls to a _service_ on behalf of a _user_.
 - **Tag** - A key-value pair, for example ("userId", "user-123").
 A number of tags can be associated with an _identity_.
-Everyauth enables you to look up an _identity_ or _identities_ that are associated wth a specific set of _tags_.
+EveryAuth enables you to look up an _identity_ or _identities_ that are associated wth a specific set of _tags_.

 ## Authentication

-Everyauth CLI and middleware communicate with the Fusebit APIs to do their job, and need to authorize those calls.
+EveryAuth CLI and middleware communicate with the Fusebit APIs to do their job, and need to authorize those calls.
 The credentials to do so are established when you run `everyauth init` and stored in the `.fusebit/settings.json` file on disk.

 Both the CLI and express middleware locate credentials in a similar manner, in priorty order: